 When I visited him on that day, he was at his private library standing, before the window staring off into the sky.
 I had addressed him and when he turned around, he had presented himself, with a horrendous indisposition and aspect.
 He was fretting and had the urgency to talk to me at once.
 I presumed that he wanted to explain what had been occurring to him so mysteriously.
 I was correct in my assumption, and he began to relate his unimaginative story of the tin toy soldiers, who came to life.
 As I heard him speak, his circumspect guise was reflective of his harsh torment.
 His expression was not what preoccupied me, instead it was his state of mind.
 I listened to him tell me that every night he would hear the boisterous sounds of the soldiers marching together simultaneously, and he could see their daunting movement in action.
 My main concern then was maintaining his necessary sanity, from the delusions that were haunting him.
 Could these episodes be connected, with the lamentable nocency that had burdened him, since the war?
 Afterwards, I had attempted to grasp his mindset and determined the best method I could apply effectively.
 The analytical approach was better to utilise in his case.
 Therefore, I preferred to deal with his incidents with the toy tin soldiers, as obvious symptoms of the hallucinations he was experiencing.
 How much of his addiction was to be at fault?
 The origin of this distress was important to resolve, if I was to restore his mental faculties.
 His unstable behaviour could be controlled with medication, but it was not a final solution to his real problem.
 What he needed was to rest and remain then tranquil, amidst his nightly aversion.
 I told him that I would return to see him tomorrow, after I had finished with an appointment at the hospital.
 This was enough to calm him down and cope, with his nocturnal fright.

-At the hospital, I had pondered the case of Guy Monnier and the cause, behind his psychedelic aberrations.
+At the hospital, I had pondered the case of Guy Monnier and the cause, behind his mental aberrations.
 The consequence was of a discomfiting nature, and the outcome was predictable, his certain death or his madness.
 I was not even confident that I could cure him or recuperate his debilitating mind.
 That would require the extraordinary process of deep retrospection and exploration.
 The undeniable hallucinatory episodes of Monnier were present and a constant manifestation of his hysterics, at an invariable degree of incongruity.
 I had studied countless methods of treatments for mental patients, including shock treatments, but I was against that primitive form of subversion and not an exponent of that theory.
 If I could only pinpoint the exact episode in his past that evoked this trepidation in him than I would be able to assume a more practical and effective solution.
 I had calculated that any successful treatment applied would take the duration of months if not years, along with the need of careful sedulity.
 The plentiful scars of war were extremely difficult to analyse, since they were not only external but internal in their unique comparison.
 Monnier had been exhibiting the internal affliction of surviving the brutality of a war.
 Were these aberrations only a pretext to his denial of the truth?
 This fact could not be disregarded, when describing his bizarre case.
 I had decided that I would supervise him in the hospital for about a week, so that I could observe attentively his evolution.
 Naturally, this would require to an extent his acceptance, and I was not certain he would acquiesce to that demand.
 Notwithstanding, there was no other option in the matter available or plausible.
 Simply, I could not afford him inflicting harm to himself or to another innocent person of society.

 Before I had visited Monnier the following day, I was contacted by his brother, who was living in Paris.
 He wanted to see me in person, and I had telephoned him acknowledging my interest in speaking with him.
 He came to the hospital afterwards to confer, about the mental condition of his brother.
 If there was someone who could disclose more information on his past and present, then it would naturally be a close kindred of Monnier.
 When he spoke, I had recognised an unsettled look in his eyes, as if he had taken into consideration my professional opinions as his brother's doctor.
 His name was Maurice, and he was a prominent architect, who had inherited his father's occupation.
 He was a well-attired fellow and a polyhistor, but I had sensed that his brother's illness had brought shame to him and to his superbious family.
 This was then substantiated by him and his solicitous expression was a sign of his telling argument presented that had no opacity in it veracity.
 He had also mentioned the fact that as a child Monnier would balbutiate.
 This revelation I was already apprised of my patient.
 I was more interested in his personal trauma and the obsession that led to his evolving hyperprosexia and agonous quassations than his brother's prestige.
 My curiosity to know about his knowledge of any of the members of Monnier's regiment was exceedingly of imperative significance to me.
 He had never met any of them in person and Monnier spoke nothing of them, as if he was hiding a secret in respect, to the fate of his comrades on the battlefield.
 The only thing of pertinence that his brother was able to vouchsafe of that signification was the fact that he had kept a letter that was written by Monnier, during his wearisome days in the trenches.
 In this specific letter that he shared with me, I had read the discomposing words of the harrowing nature of his diurnal tumult in action.